Robust Nonparametric Testing Approaches for Spatial Regression: Simulation Study

 \section{Simulation Study}

 We fit four models— a spatial linear model, an NW kernel estimator, and GAMs with linear and nonlinear mean structures—denoted by LM, NW, $\mbox{GAM}_{L}$, and $\mbox{GAM}_{NL}$, with details provided in the supplementary material.
 For LM, we conduct the significance tests either using the classical $p$-value test \citep{cressie2015statistics} or by using the permutation test \citep{RimalovaEtAl2022}.
 For the permutation test, parameters are estimated via iterative GLS following \cite{RimalovaEtAl2022}.
 For the nonparametric models (i.e., NW, $\mbox{GAM}_{L}$, and $\mbox{GAM}_{NL}$), we apply random shift methods with variance corrections.
 Given their quantitative similarity, results based on Kendall’s correlation \citep{Dvorak2024} and torus correction are reported in the supplementary material.
-The source code is available at {\url{https://github.com/Whiskeyindia7/NTSR}}.